State Parks News

 Hammocks Beach State Park

-Ferry service operates Wednesday through Sunday in September, the Bear Island bathhouse is open; the concession stand is closed, and no lifeguards are on duty.
-Bear Island camping is open; however, campers may have to access beachfront campsites through the path behind the campsites during high tide.
+Ferry service is closed for the 2025 season, Bear Island facilities open.
+Bathhouse will be closed and winterized after November 16, 2025.
 The mainland areas and trails are open.
 The boat ramp is open, and the Simmons Mainland Campground is open for reservations.
 There is no public docking on Bear Island and there is no beach access on the mainland.

 Haw River State Park